claytonkb/nielsen_visuals/README.md

 to put together some visuals to assist in following along with his derivations of the backpropagation equations, especially BP1a-BP4.

+*Note: These visuals present a matrix view of the forward propagation and backpropagation in the neural net.
+This is a low-level view of essentially what is happening in a "typical" ML framework but doesn't necessarily correspond to the exact details as every framework will implement the details in a slightly different way.*

 To start with, here is a diagram depicting a single feed-forward layer using Nielsen's notation: